Recent Fire Damage Posts

 Is it required to have smoke alarms in my home?

 No, it is not required to have smoke alarms in your home.
-However, we highly recommend that you do because it can save your life and the lives of your family members.
+However, we highly recommend that you do so because it can save your life and the lives of your family members.
 The best thing you can do is check with your local fire department or fire safety codes to find out what kind of smoke alarms are required in your area.

 If you don’t know what kind of smoke alarms to get, speak with an expert at a local hardware store or call the fire department for more information on this matter before purchasing any devices!

-What type of smoke alarms are available?
+What types of smoke alarms are available?

-There are three primary types of smoke alarms available: ionization, photoelectric and dual sensor.
+There are three primary types of smoke alarms available: ionization, photoelectric, and dual sensor.

 What is the ideal number of smoke detectors for a home?